Identifying eating disorders

 Other resources for caregivers include the National Eating Disorders Association website, Families Empowered and Supporting Treatment for Eating Disorders parent group, as well as these parent manuals:

 - "Help Your Teenager Beat an Eating Disorder" by James Lock and Daniel Le Grange

 - "I'm, Like, So Fat" by Dianne Neumark-Sztainer

-- Marcie Billings, M.D., is chair of the Division of Community Pediatric and Adolescent Medicine, which is part of Primary Care in Rochester and Kasson.
+- Marcie Billings, M.D., chair of the Division of Community Pediatric and Adolescent Medicine, which is part of Primary Care in Rochester and Kasson.
 Her primary area of practice is adolescent medicine.

-- Angela Mattke, M.D., is a pediatrician in the Division of Community Pediatric and Adolescent Medicine, which is part of Primary Care in Rochester and Kasson.
+- Angela Mattke, M.D., a pediatrician in the Division of Community Pediatric and Adolescent Medicine, which is part of Primary Care in Rochester and Kasson.
 She also hosts Mayo Clinic's "#AskTheMayoMom" interactive Facebook Live show, where she discusses and answers audience questions about common pediatric health topics.
 You can follow her on Twitter at @DrAngelaMattke.
 For more information about pediatric health topics, follow @mayoclinickids on Twitter.